 Requirements for Admission to Teacher Education

-All students who wish to be licensed to teach must have completed the following requirements and met the grade standards before applying for admission to the Teacher Education Program.
-The requirements and the grade standards are as follows:
+All Teacher Candidates who wish to be licensed to teach must complete the following requirements before applying for admission to the Teacher Education Program (TEP).

-- Three recommendations from faculty.
-Of the three recommendations, one must be from a faculty member in the student’s major and one must be from a faculty member in the Education Department.
+- Three recommendations from faculty, to include one from a faculty member in the student’s major and one from a faculty member in the Education Department.

-- A pre-admission interview with the Chair of the Teacher Education Committee, the Director of Student Teaching and Field Experiences, and the Subject Area Program Coordinator.
+- A pre-admission interview with the Director of Student Teaching and Field Experiences, a member of the Teacher Education Committee and the Subject Area Program Coordinator.

 - Review and approval of the student’s application for admission to Teacher Education by the Teacher Education Committee.

 A student must be admitted to Teacher Education before he/she will be allowed to enroll in certain upper-level EDU/SPE courses; please see specific course descriptions for more information.